-Daily checks for pumps start with (as mentioned previously) verifying that the pump is delivering the water flow as needed, If pressure gauges are in place on the system, these provider a quick and simple check point.
+Daily checks for pumps start with (as mentioned previously) verifying that the pump is delivering the water flow as needed.
+If pressure gauges are in place on the system, these provide a quick and simple check point.
 Other parameters to check are balance, heat, and sound.
 Sound was covered above.
-Balance and heat can be checked by touching the pump and/or motor with the back of a hand.
-Anything electrical should be touched first with the back of the hand as electricity causes the muscles to contract and therefore would move your hand away from any danger.
+Balance and heat can be checked by touching the pump and/or motor with the back of the hand.
+Anything electrical should be first touched with the back of the hand as electricity causes the muscles to contract and therefore would move your hand away from any danger.

 A vibrating pump is an out of balance pump.
 Assuming it was previously in balance, the vibrations could indicate a foreign item has been sucked into the pump and is lodged in the impeller, the pump is cavitating, the pump has been cavitating and has worn itself out of balance, the pump has worn bearings, or the flow is out of the pump’s design range.
 Any of these symptoms should be investigated further as a vibrating pump is a symptom of problems that will cause further problems to itself or other equipment.